Canadiens vs Blue Jackets Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 17)

 Montreal vs Columbus Prop Picks (AI)

-AI algorithm Remi is pouring through tons of stats on each team.
-In fact, anytime the Canadiens and Blue Jackets play there’s always several intriguing angles to key in on.
-Not to mention games played at Nationwide Arena in Nov can often follow normal, predictable betting trends.
+Remi is pouring through loads of data on each team.
+In fact, anytime the Canadiens and Blue Jackets play there’s always several intriguing trends to key in on.
+Not to mention games played at Nationwide Arena in Nov rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: N. Dobson over 1.5 Shots on Goal.